Can Travis Scott’s Cacti be Budweiser for Gen Z?

 While Scott approach AB InBev, the company was also sitting on customer research that was in line with much of Scott’s own brief.
 They’d been hearing pushback about hard seltzers being too bland, and they believed there was an opportunity to create a seltzer with a bolder flavor profile to stand out.

 So AB InBev began developing a drink to Scott’s specifications.
 What followed was a lot of meeting and tasting, between Scott’s team and the InBev team.
 As COVID-19 struck, those meetings moved to Zoom, and those tastings were shipped.
 Scott himself tested 25 variations of the evolving formulation, with different flavors, levels of sweetness, and amounts of alcohol.
-On the backend of flavor science, AB InBev was perfecting the temperature of its fermentation process, and analyzing new strains of yeast that would work better to ensure they had a cleaner tasting seltzer base.
+On the backend of flavor science, AB InBev was perfecting the temperatures of its fermentation process, and analyzing new strains of yeast that would work better to ensure they had a cleaner tasting seltzer base.

 “You have to go a bit too much to know where to subtract.
 Not that that was a bad thing, but we had to figure out how to get the balance,” says Scott.
 “I was throwing out all sorts of different, weird adjectives of what I taste, [what] I want to feel, and don’t want to feel.”